nes-lab/shepherd/docs/user/help_me_help_you.md

-# HELP
+# Help

 What to do if things don’t work as expected, or you are missing a desired feature?
-Make sure
+You can ask the Dev-Team!
+Make sure (if applicable)

 - you read the provided guides carefully
 - your software is up-to-date